 through drying of the corneal epithelium.
 This type of keratitis is usually

-superficial and most commonly is related to dry eyes and is known as keratitis
+superficial and is known as keratitis

 sicca.
 If the eyes are extremely dry, the surface cells may die and form